virtualjj/aws-s3-backed-cloudflare-static-website/README.md

 <img src="https://github.com/virtualjj/aws-s3-backed-cloudflare-static-website/blob/master/images/readme/addcname-002-add-www-cname-endpoint.jpg" alt="Add the site www redirect CNAME endpoint." height="75%" width="75%">
 </p>

 3. You should now have two CNAME entries that reference your static web hosting enabled S3 buckets.
-Note that the orange clouds to the right can be toggled on and off&mdash;off (i.e. grey cloud) means that Cloudflare is just running DNS show none of the other features (e.g. CDN, WAF, redirects, etc.) will be applied:
+Note that the orange clouds to the right can be toggled on and off. __off__ (i.e. grey cloud) means that Cloudflare is just running DNS so none of the other features (e.g. CDN, WAF, redirects, etc.) will be applied:

 <p align="center">
 <img src="https://github.com/virtualjj/aws-s3-backed-cloudflare-static-website/blob/master/images/readme/addcname-003-confirm-two-cname.jpg" alt="CLoudflare should now have two CNAME references to your S3 buckets." height="75%" width="75%">